-The University offers a payment plan to help students pay for tuition and fees.
-Only students in good academic and financial standing, and those without pending charges, may take advantage of this plan.
-A student must make an appointment with the Bursar's Office to develop their individual deferred payment plan.
-Payments can be made by check, money order, or credit card at NAU Bursar's Office.
+The University offers a deferred payment plan to help students pay their tuition and fees.
+Only students in a good academic and financial standing can take advantage of this plan.
+A student must consult with the Bursar's Office or email sa@na.edu to get more information and develop their individual deferred payment plan.
+Payments can be made online at Mynau student portal or in person at NAU's Bursar's Office.
+For further details about deferred payment plan please visit NAU website.